URGENT HELP HIDE

 If there are concerns regarding the child or young person’s cognitive ability or ability to access the curriculumadvice needs to be sought from the educational psychologist via the school SENCO (NB this is advice only and may or may not result in direct input)

-If seen by an educational psychologist: all support/recommendations must have been implemented
+If seen by an educational psychologist: all support/recommendations must have been implemented and evaluated for at least six months

 If the child or young person has a moderate/severe learning disability and there are significant concerns regarding mental health and/or behaviours that challenge/behaviour of distressconsultation with or referral to the CAMHS Learning Disability Team needs to have taken place (consultation will include advice as to whether a referral to CAMHS Learning Disability Team should be made).